BarsukinSyn/ComfyUI-Enjoyer-Roadmap/README.md

 ComfyUI offers a suite of advanced tools, including **Latent Upscaling**, **Image to Image Painting**, **Masking**, **Model Switching**, **LoRA**, and more.
 Each tool is designed to target specific aspects of the image generation process, enabling comprehensive improvements in both quality and specificity.

 For in-depth video tutorials that enhance your understanding and practical application of these tools, check out this <a href="https://www.youtube.com/playlist?list=PLH1tkjphTlWUTApzX-Hmw_WykUpG13eza" target="_blank">playlist</a> on <a href="https://www.youtube.com/@OlivioSarikas" target="_blank">Olivio Sarikas</a>' YouTube channel.
 Please note that some lessons are only accessible via direct links from his OpenArt <a href="https://openart.ai/workflows/profile/oliviosarikas?sort=latest" target="_blank">profile</a>.

+## Additional Resources

+If you're looking to delve deeper into the mechanics of image generation and find additional information about using ComfyUI, be sure to explore this detailed <a href="https://www.comflowy.com/docs" target="_blank">documentation</a>.